- How to Identify Cash App Scams

 To add extra security to your Cash App account and prevent hackers from accessing it:

-- Use a secure password for your Cash App account and change it frequently.
+- Use a secure Cash App PIN and change it if you think someone knows it.

 - Enable two-factor authentication on your account.